alex-dulac/myspace/README.md

-# Personal page
+# cv

-Personal resume/cv webpage using React with TypeScript.
+cv webpage using React with TypeScript.

-It's a little scrappy.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).